Northamptonshire Family History Society

 Introduction

-Volunteering can be a great way to contribute to the Society from the comfort of your own home.
-We are always looking for volunteers to help with our projects, mainly transcriptions from photographed records and images.
+Volunteering with the Society is a rewarding way to make a meaningful contribution – right from the comfort of your own home.
+We’re always looking for enthusiastic volunteers to assist with our ongoing projects, particularly transcribing information from photographed records and images.

 This video explains all aspects of volunteering for the Society.